 In the picture to the right, Jeremy Kellems, a master's degree student in the Family Nurse Practitioner concentration, examines a patient under the guidance of his preceptor, Lana Sargent, M.S.N., RN, FNP-C, GNP-BC, assistant professor.

-Why VCU School of Nursing?
+Why the VCU School of Nursing is the Best Choice?

 - Partnership with the nationally recognized VCU Health System, including the VCU Medical Center – a Level 1 Trauma Center with Magnet status.